mangila/pokedex-java/README.md

    python minikube.py
    ```

    This script will:

     - Check minikube status
-- Deploy MongoDB and Redis to your local Kubernetes cluster
+    - create access to external MongoDB and Redis to your local Kubernetes cluster
     - Build and package the application modules
     - Build Docker images for each service
     - Deploy all services to your minikube cluster

 3. Access the GraphQL API:
    ```bash